-- Unwelcome sexual advances or requests for sexual activity by a University employee in a position of power or authority to a University employee or a member of the student body, or
+- Unwelcome sexual advances or requests for sexual activity by a person or persons in a position of power or authority to another person, or

-- Other unwelcome verbal or physical conduct of a sexual nature by a University employee or a member of the student body to a University employee or a member of the student body, when:
+- Other unwelcome verbal or physical conduct of a sexual nature by a person to another person, when:

 - Submission to or rejection of such conduct is used explicitly or implicitly as a condition for academic or employment decisions; or

 - The purpose or effect of such conduct is to interfere unreasonably with the work or academic performance of the person being harassed; or

 - The purpose or effect of such conduct to a reasonable person is, to create an intimidating, hostile, or offensive environment.

 - Non-Retaliation -- This policy also prohibits retaliation or other discrimination because a person has made an accusation of sex discrimination or sexual harassment or because a person assists with the investigation or resolution of an accusation of sex discrimination or sexual harassment.
 Notwithstanding this provision, the University may discipline an employee or student who has been determined to have brought an accusation of sexual harassment in bad faith.
 Examples of prohibited retaliation include, but are not limited to, giving a lesser grade than the student's academic work warrants because she filed a complaint of sexual harassment; giving lower than justified performance appraisals because a person was a witness in an investigation of alleged sexual harassment; and threatening to spread false information about a person for filing a complaint of sexual harassment.

 - Redress Procedures -- Members of the University community who believe they have been sexually harassed may seek redress, using the following options: